Channel Modeling for Multi-Receiver Molecular Communication Systems: Performance Evaluation

 \subsection{Angular Analysis}

 Several topology parameters become of importance regarding the definition of a 2-Rx molecular SIMO topology.
 Three non-collinear points always define a plane in 3-D space.
-The transmitter and the centers of the receivers define a plane in space, and the topology parameters is defined on the aforementioned plane.
-For a Tx-centralized perspective, these parameters are $r_1, r_2,r_{0_1}, r_{0_2}$, and the separation angle $\phi$, which defines the angular separation between centers of Rx's with respect to Tx, presented in Fig~\ref{fig:simo_model}.
+The transmitter and the centers of the {two} receivers define a plane in space, and the topology parameters are defined on the aforementioned plane.
+For a Tx-centralized perspective, these parameters are $r_1, r_2,r_{0_1}, r_{0_2}$, and the separation angle $\phi$, which defines the angular separation between centers of Rxs with respect to Tx, presented in Fig.~\ref{fig:simo_model}.
 Varying parameters define a range of different-responding topologies, so it is essential to examine the estimation performance of the model for several topologies with different parameter sets.
 The analyses for this study are conducted on three different scenarios that are designed based on the relative sizes of the receivers.
+Channel response of different topology examples are obtained by computer-based simulations, {particle-based diffusion simulations}, and evaluated by the comprehensive recursive model. {The simulations are conducted with number of molecules of $N = \SI{e6}{}$, time step size of $\Delta t = \SI{e-4}{\second}$ with $10$ iterations.
+The channel responses are acquired by averaging all iterations, and normalizing with respect to $N$.} Performance evaluations and comparisons are conducted between these simulated channel responses and the channel responses obtained by the comprehensive recursive model.

-For small separation angles, the closer Rx blocks the sight of Tx towards the further Rx.
-This causes that the further Rx is not fully covered due to the physical presence of the closer Rx.
+For small separation angles, the closer Rx blocks the sight of Tx towards the farther Rx.
+This causes that the farther Rx is not fully covered due to the physical presence of the closer Rx.
 This blockage is called the shadowing phenomenon throughout this paper.
-The channel response of the further Rx is affected due to the shadowing, especially for the angles closer to $0$.
+The {absorption probability of molecules by} the farther Rx is affected due to the shadowing, especially for the angles closer to $0$.

-Two significant angles are examined throughout this phenomenon, namely the half-eclipse angle and the no-eclipse angle.
-The half-eclipse angle corresponds to the angle at which the center of the further Rx lies on the tangent line of the closer Rx, causing roughly one half of the further Rx to be shadowed by the closer Rx.
-The no-eclipse angle corresponds to the angle at which the tangent lines of both Rx's coincide and there is no shadowing.
+Two significant angles are examined throughout this phenomenon, namely the half-eclipse angle $\varphi_1$ and the no-eclipse angle $\varphi_2$.
+The half-eclipse angle corresponds to the angle at which the center of the farther Rx lies on the {edge of the tangent cone of the closer Rx}, causing roughly one half of the farther Rx to be shadowed by the closer Rx.
+It is calculated by $\varphi_1 = \arcsin {\frac{r_1}{r_{0_1}}}\ \SI{}{\radian}$.
+The no-eclipse angle corresponds to the angle at which {the edges of the tangent cones of} both Rxs coincide and there is no shadowing, {which is calculated by $\varphi_2 = \arcsin {\frac{r_1}{r_{0_1}}}+\arcsin {\frac{r_2}{r_{0_2}}}\ \SI{}{\radian}$.}